-Good, effective communication is always an important element of a successful business encounter.
-The following section will focus on those aspects of communication that are essential, mainly during the initial phases of an encounter.
-In particular, the following section will focus on leaving a positive first impression.
+Good, effective communication is always an essential element of a successful business encounter.
+The following section will focus on those aspects of Business Communication in Spain that is essential, mainly during the initial phases of a meeting.
+In particular, the content will focus on leaving a positive first impression.

-After reading this section you will have an understanding of the type of verbal and non-verbal communication that is expected in Spain.
+After reading this section, you will have an understanding of the expected verbal and non-verbal communication in Spain.
 Also, you will have an appreciation of typical Spanish working life and the style of conducting business that you should expect from your Spanish counterparts.
 The final sections will then outline essential recommended guidelines that should be adhered to when eating out with your business associates in Spain.

 Even during a first encounter, the Spanish tend to be extremely outgoing and very friendly.
 Spaniards can also be very proud and individualistic and, as a Mediterranean culture, they use their extrovert nature to get to know others and learn about other cultures.

 The qualities appreciated by Spaniards are, above all, those of character and modesty.
 There is no emphasis on professional experience or business success, as in other Western European countries.
 It is essential to be patient, to listen and pay attention and certainly to display some personal pride and honour, to prove yourself and gain the respect of your associates.
 Another valued characteristic is the ability to be amusing and entertaining, as humour plays an important role, even in business encounters.
 You should guard against any form of sarcasm that might offend your Spanish counterparts or undermine their respect and trust; although, it is difficult to cause real offence without being directly insulting.
 You should avoid making disrespectful remarks about Spanish traditions or practices and, under no circumstances, should you comment on national or regional stereotypes that Spaniards may find insulting.